Neuralink demonstrates its next-generation brain-machine interface

 It’ll also be incumbent on Neuralink to convince regulators to approve its device for clinical trials.
 Brain-computer interfaces are considered medical devices requiring further consent from the FDA, and obtaining that consent can be time-consuming and costly.

 Perhaps anticipating this, Neuralink has expressed interest in opening its own animal testing facility in San Francisco, and the company last month publishing a job listing for candidates with experience in phones and wearables.
-Last year, Neuralink claimed it performed 19 surgeries on animals and successfully placed wires about 87% of the time.
+In 2019, Neuralink claimed it performed 19 surgeries on animals and successfully placed wires about 87% of the time.

 The road ahead